fernahh/frontendpath/source/guide/the-css.html.md

 **Variables**

-If you already work with CSS you know that it is a extremely repetitive language and this characteristic the productivity of the developer.
+If you already work with CSS you know that it is a extremely repetitive language and this characteristic reduces the productivity of the developer.
 Luckily Sass and Less bring to us a few ways to resolve it.
 Variables is one of them.

 ```scss
 // Scss (Sass)